MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 }));
 ```

 This is a better way to add events to HTML controls than adding a click event handler directly in HTML.
-See [Create a "Hello World" app (JS)](https://msdn.microsoft.com/library/windows/apps/mt280216).
+See [Create a "Hello, World" app (JS)](/windows/uwp/get-started/create-a-hello-world-app-js-uwp).

 ## Build and run the app

 Before you build, change the target platform for all projects to ARM, x64, or x86, as appropriate for your computer.